outranker/css-practice/advanced/notes-trillo.md

 `flex-basis` sets the width of a flex item. default value is auto.
 `flex-shrink` default value is 1. which means it will shrink `align-content` helps to align the content when we have too much heigh or too much width.

+## 80. Hotel overview p1

+when we have `img` tag we'd better give it display: block to avoid having small space underneath image which happens when we leave an image as an inline-block